Vipin-1999/Cryptor/README.md

 4. **Configure environment variables**

-   Create a `.env` file in the root directory and add:
+   Create a `.env.local` file in the root directory and add:

    ```env
    REACT_APP_BACKEND_URL=https://your-backend-url.com/api
    ```

-   Replace `https://your-backend-url.com/api` with the the url where your firebase function is running.
+   Replace `https://your-backend-url.com/api` with the URL where your backend (Firebase function) is running.

 5. **Start the development server**